shivannis/xandr-docs-public/xandr-docs/data-providers/member-data-sharing-service-audience-only.md

 ---
 title: Member Data Sharing Service (Audience Only)
-description: This page covers steps where Member Data Sharing Service allows you to share your segments with other platform members along with examples.
+description: This page covers steps where Member Data Sharing Service allows you to share your segments with other platform members, along with examples.
 ms.custom: data-providers
 ms.date: 11/30/2023
 ---